salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 All child components are included.
 If you specify this flag, don’t specify --metadata or --source-dir.

+# flags.dry-run.description

+Validate deploy and run Apex tests but don’t save to the org.

+# flags.api.description

+The API to use for deploying.

+# flags.ignore-errors.description

+Ignore any errors and don’t roll back deployment.

+# flags.ignore-warnings.description

+Ignore warnings and allow a deployment to complete successfully.

+# flags.run-tests.description

+Apex tests to run when --test-level is RunSpecifiedTests.

 # deploy.metadata.api

 Deploying to %s using %s API.